finanalyst/raku-pod-render/PodTemplates.md

 *  The template does not need to render a parameter, but the template verification tool will issue a warning if it does not.

 *  required templates are called by the Renderer, but it is cleaner to break the template into sections.
-The templates for Pod::To::HTML do this, with footer, header and head-block templates, all of which are called by file-wrap.
+The templates for Pod::To::HTML2 do this, with footer, header and head-block templates, all of which are called by file-wrap.
 This structure is shown in the table above.

 # Sample Templates for HTML using Raku-Closure Template Engine
 The following set includes an extra `Image` Custom Pod Block.